Job Title: Buyer

 Essential Job Functions

-- Implement, monitor and document the use of policies and procedures for purchasing and contracting in accordance with applicable federal – U.S. Department of Housing and Urban Development and local and laws and procedures.
+- Implement, monitor and document the use of policies and procedures for procurement and contracting in accordance with applicable federal – U.S. Department of Housing and Urban Development and local and laws and procedures.

 - Review requisitions and scope of work and confer with customers regarding requirements, specifications, quantity and quality of goods, services and delivery; act as liaison between sites and departments and vendors to insure product suitability, quality, service and to provide support as assigned within the DHC.